AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Miscellaneous functions.md

 ## url\_escape

-Details of this function:
+Details about this function:

 -   Syntax: `url_escape(s)`.
 -   Description

-    Encodes a string in URL.
+    Uses URL encoding to encode a string.

 -   Parameters